Case Studies

 Applied Dragonfly’s Perspectives view to weigh SDG-aligned trade-offs for Indonesia’s Just Energy Transition, bridging predictive modelling and prescriptive strategy.

-“Dragonfly Thinking helped me weigh short-, medium- and long-term trade-offs in Indonesia’s Just Energy Transition Partnership (JETP).”
+Dragonfly Thinking helped me weigh short-, medium- and long-term trade-offs in Indonesia’s Just Energy Transition Partnership (JETP).

-Air Vice-Marshal (Retd) John Blackburn AO partnered with Dragonfly to create systemic risk maps for Australian national resilience — surfacing interdependencies from fuel and food security to digital infrastructure and sovereign supply chains.
+“The Power of Dragonfly Thinking in a New Economy” — World Government Summit 2025Air Vice-Marshal John Blackburn AO (Retd) partnered with Dragonfly to create systemic risk maps for Australian national resilience — surfacing interdependencies from fuel and food security to digital infrastructure and sovereign supply chains.

-Air Vice-Marshal John Blackburn AO (Retd), Board Chair, IIER-A
+Air Vice-Marshal John Blackburn AO (Retd)

 Featured case studies